 As part of our work on the BBS Hub we plan to promote and share case studies where ecological enhancements have take place both locally around the Solent and more widely.
-We are designing an online form to capture information and we will turn this material into case studies, an example case study is shown below:
+We have produced a template to capture case study information.
+An example case study is shown below from the MARINEFF project:

 Project Objectives: The Marineff project’s main aim is to improve biodiversity and habitat provision on artificial coastal infrastructure by trialling concrete-based eco-engineering solutions.